Kristen Stewart and Stella Maxwell Are Tying The Knot Soon: Source

 Kristen Stewart has dated a number of women since her infamous split from Robert Pattinson in 2013.
 However, recent reports have it that the Twilight alum could possibly be considering settling down with Stella Maxwell.
-Things are reportedly getting serious between the pair that they might end up tying the knot sooner or later.
+Things are reportedly getting so serious between the pair that they may end up tying the knot sooner or later.

 An unnamed source revealed to OK!
 Magazine that Kristen is now ready to take things to the next level.
 The tipster even claimed that Robert’s ex-girlfriend and Stella have been discussing engagement already.
 Adding fuel to the fire are the reports claiming that the Personal Shopper actress and Victoria’s Secret model are already living under the same roof.